Party Polarization in Congress: A Network Science Approach: The Modularity Measure

-By deriving group structures directly from the data rather than imposing them in the form of an assumed party system, we observe communities as they exist based on behavior instead of labels.
-With this methodology, we find several periods in American history---most notably, during the 75th--95th Congresses from 1937 to 1979---in which a large discrepancy exists between formal party divisions and real voting coalitions.
-We suggest that such discrepancies, and the corresponding changes in maximum modularity, might serve as an early warning signal for changes in the partisan composition of Congress.
-This is because community structure can reveal informal changes in partisan alliances before they change formally through party labels.
-In order to test this hypothesis, we use modularity values in Congress $t$ to predict changes in the majority party for Congressional term $t+1$.
-We find a nonmonotonic relationship between modularity and the stability of the majority party in both chambers of Congress.
-At low levels of modularity, there is little impetus to coordinate a change in majority control, while at high levels there is little the minority can do to overcome the majority's cohesion.
-In both of these cases, majority status changes are infrequent.
+We employ multiple community-detection algorithms to identify groups that maximize modularity for each roll-call network for both the Senate and the House of Representatives in the 1st--109th Congresses.\footnote{We briefly discuss these procedures in section \ref{detect} of the online supplementary information.} Using regression analyses, we find that maximum modularity is a significant predictor of future majority party changes in the House (and approaches significance in the Senate).
+Additionally, we find several periods in American history---most notably, during the 75th--95th Congresses from 1937 to 1979---in which a large discrepancy exists between formal party divisions and real voting coalitions.
+We hypothesize that such discrepancies, and the corresponding changes in maximum modularity, might serve as an early warning signal for changes in the partisan composition of Congress (perhaps due to a failure of parties to coordinate with voters on the definition of ideology).
+As a preliminary test of this hypothesis, we use modularity values in Congress $t$ to predict changes in the majority party for Congress $t+1$.
+We find a non-monotonic relationship between modularity and the stability of the majority party in both chambers of Congress.
+At low levels of modularity, there appears to be little impetus to coordinate a change in majority control; at high levels, there is little the minority can do to overcome the majority's cohesion.
+In both of these cases, majority-party switches are infrequent.
 However, at medium levels of modularity, there is a mix of impetus and relaxed majority cohesion, yielding a party system that is significantly less stable.
-We call this the ``partial polarization hypothesis.''
+We call this interpretation the `partial polarization' hypothesis.